Gee Technology Learning Center

 A substantial portion of the initial funding for the GTLC was provided through the generous and ongoing fundraising efforts of TIM International, the School of Travel Industry Management’s alumni association, as well as gifts from Leong Hop and Bernice C. Loui.

-Email us to learn more about the Gee Technology Learning Center or the distributed learning programs offered by the School of Travel Industry Management.
+Learn more about the Gee Technology Learning Center or the distributed learning programs offered by the School of Travel Industry Management.

 Chuck Y. Gee